yash-sharma1/docs-site/docs/encoding.md

 }
 ```

-This JSON string, **with all keys sorted in alphabetical order**, is signed with the private key of the sender.
+This JSON string, **with all whitespace removed and keys sorted in alphabetical order**, is signed with the private key of the sender.
 This signature is then attached to the `StdTx` structure described in the above section.
 Please note that the transaction broadcasted to the blockchain is not JSON - the JSON is merely used as a canonical representation to generate the signature.

 The next section describes how the generated signature is attached to a transaction.